List of Free Online English Literature Courses and Schools

-Students can download the detailed PDF lecture notes that correspond with this Survey of British Literature III course, which includes poems, plays and novels from authors like Oscar Wilde, Robert Browning, Charles Dickens and Virginia Woolf.
+- Survey of British Literature III includes poems, plays and novels from authors like Oscar Wilde, Robert Browning, Charles Dickens and Virginia Woolf.
 Three textbooks may need to be purchased, but many readings are available for free through provided links.
 Students can assess their knowledge through a variety of study questions.

 University of Michigan

 - Shakespeare's Principal Plays examines Shakespeare's take on familial relationships through studies of plays that include King Lear, The Tempest, Henry V and Hamlet.
 Students can download free podcasts of lectures from iTunes U and access the plays through links that are provided.
 No textbook or additional reading materials are required.